drastromisha/resolved-photometry/README.md

 # resolved-photometry (resphot)

-Resolved aperture and per-pixel multi-band photometry for galaxy imaging.
+Resolved aperture and per-pixel multi-band photometry for galaxy imaging, a tool taht is necessary for resolved SED fitting.

 `resphot` measures fluxes from a set of co-registered, multi-band FITS maps of a galaxy — both in circular apertures and pixel-by-pixel — with unit conversion